 Again, if you don’t know that data like the back of your hand, build your Perfect Client Profiles FIRST.
 If you don’t, you’ll always end up floundering at some point, trying to figure out either what to do next, or how to boost your response.

-2 Typical Examples of How Results Will Break Down When the Parts Aren’t in Place
+2 Typical Tales of How Results Break Down When All Parts Aren’t in Place

 Has your business ever suffered from either of these two scenarios?